DoronF3/School-Projects/Data Science/README.md

 ## Contact

-If you have any questions, suggestions, or feedback related to this repository or the final project, you can reach out to [your email address or preferred contact method].
+If you have any questions, suggestions, or feedback related to this repository or the final project, you can reach out to doron.firman@mail.huji.ac.il.

 Happy coding and data analyzing!

-[Optional: Additional sections such as "Project Background," "Data Sources," "Methodology," "Results," "Conclusion," etc., can be added to provide more context and information about the project.]